Empowering ADHD Learners:

 Students with ADHD struggle with reading due to difficulties in focus, attention regulation, and impulse control.
 Common challenges include rereading paragraphs repeatedly, losing their place, and mid-sentence distraction.

 A recent trial at Banff Academy in Scotland involving 70 students aged 12-17 produced remarkable results.
-When we introduced Tempo Reading, we saw students who typically struggled to maintain focus become entirely absorbed in their reading.
+When we introduced Tempo Reading, we saw students who typically struggled to maintain focus become entirely absorbed in their reading, many experiencing genuine flow state learning for the first time.

 The transformation was particularly striking among students with ADHD, with 100% of ADHD students reporting enhanced concentration.